codedim/SqlPlaying/README.md

 ```

 ### Task#2:
-Switch into the database and make the table named **COMPUTERS** which must
+Switch into the database and make the table named **COMPUTERS**, which must
 consist of three integer (numeric) columns: **CPU**, **MEMORY**, **HDD**.
 Then show the new table in the **TEST1** database.
 #### Result: